restful-labs/restful_metrics-ruby/README.md

     RestfulMetrics::Client.set_credentials('214c7da8edd333abc78712313918ffe5')
 ```

+You can skip this step if you've installed the RESTful Metrics Heroku Addon.

 ### Disable Flag

 The client also has an optional flag that prevents the client from actually sending data points to the server.
 This allows you to keep your RESTful Metrics tracking code in place even in your test enviornments.
 You can disable the client with the following (by default the client is enabled):